JurajClassick/hello-world/README.md

 # hello-world
 Not just another, but first repositary
 Hi all.
 This Juraj.
 Nice meetin' you.
-Looking for new ways how to teach new ways of web design.(:
+Looking for ways how to teach new ways of web designe.(: